-Margarete Liebe Sekhon Graduate Scholarship
+Margarete Liebe Sekhon Graduate Scholarship (Discontinued)

-The Margarete Liebe Sekhon Graduate Scholarship in American Studies provides an annual award of $1,000 to a student accepted for fall semester admission to the Master's Program in American Studies at CSUF.
+The Margarete Liebe Sekhon Graduate Scholarship in American Studies provided an annual award of $1,000 to a student accepted for fall semester admission to the Master's Program in American Studies at CSUF.
 Scholarly merit and financial need are considered in determining the recipient of the award.
 The cash award is issued directly to the recipient to be used at their own discretion.
 Recipients must be currently enrolled for fall semester and carrying a minimum of six units of credit toward their graduate study plan.

 Eligibility for this scholarship requires an overall grade point average of 3.2 for the last 48 units of undergraduate study AND a minimum grade point average of 3.5 for all upper-division coursework in the field of your declared undergraduate major as well as any upper-division American Studies coursework for non-American Studies undergraduate majors.